Transchromatic extensions in motivic and Real bordism

 where \(\MUG\) is the norm of \(\MUR\) \cite{HahnShi}, introduced by Hill--Hopkins--Ravenel in the solution to the Kervaire invariant one problem \cite{HHR}.
 This has turned questions about computations with the Lubin--Tate theories into questions about computations with the norms of \(\MUR\) and its quotients (see, for example \cite{BHSZOne}).

-Motivically, there is a beautifully parallel story.
+In motivic homotopy over \(\mathbb R\), there is a beautifully parallel story.
 The role of complex bordism is played by the spectrum \(\MGL\).
-Working over \(\Spec(\R)\), Galois descent is built in.
 Just as in classical and equivariant homotopy theory, \(\MGL\) is a fundamental object of study in motivic homotopy, providing not only a chromatic filtration but also a way to understand the motivic homotopy sheaves of the sphere spectrum via Voevodsky's slice filtration.

 Voevodsky's slice filtration is an analogue of the Postnikov tower, where instead of killing all maps of spheres of a particular degree, we kill off all maps out of sufficiently many smash powers of \(\mathbb P^{1}\).
 Applied to the algebraic \(K\)-theory spectrum \(KGL\) (an \(\MGL\)-module spectrum), this yields the motivic cohomology to algebraic \(K\)-theory spectral sequence considered by Friedlander--Suslin, Voevodsky, and others (See \cite{FriedSus, VoeMotSS}).
 Hopkins and Morel generalized this, showing that the slices of \(\MGL\) are suspensions of the spectrum representing motivic cohomology, and Hoyois provided a careful treatment and generalization of this result \cite{HopHoyMorel}.
 Work of Levine further connected the slice filtration to \(\MGL\), showing that the slice filtration for the sphere can be built out of the slice filtrations of the Adams--Novikov resolution based on \(\MGL\) \cite{LevineANSS}, and for the latter, the Hopkins--Hoyois--Morel result describes all of the starting pieces.